joshuaiz/plate/readme.md

 Yet, over time I found I was making the same changes to Bones at the start of every project and this was taking up valuable time.
 Thus, I created the predecessor to this theme called 'Osseous' which included some of the changes found in Plate (and Template).
 Osseous literally means: 'of, relating to, or composed of bone' and was a good departure point.

 Template picked up where Osseous left off and took things a bit further.
 It included namespaced functions and customized defaults along with a lot of other stuff I like and use for my development.
-Plate strips everything down even further for those who want to build from scratch (although with a few key defaults left in).
+Plate strips everything down even more for those who want to build from scratch (although with a few key defaults left in).

 2017 Update: we've gone through and done a major rewrite, adding and updating the following:
 - updated to normalize.css 7.0